Robbie Grossman Player Props: Rangers vs. Royals

 Robbie Grossman At The Plate

-- Grossman is batting .159 with a double, a home run and four walks.
+- Grossman has a double, a home run and five walks while hitting .170.

-- Grossman has had a base hit in six of 14 games this year, and multiple hits once.
+- Grossman has had a base hit in seven of 15 games this season, and multiple hits once.

-- He has hit a long ball in one of 14 games, and in 2% of his plate appearances.

-- In three games this year (21.4%), Grossman has picked up an RBI, including two games with multiple runs batted in.
+- In three games this season (20.0%), Grossman has picked up an RBI, including two games with multiple runs batted in.

-- In four of 14 games this season, he has scored, including multiple runs once.
+- In five games this year (33.3%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.